Kisu91/ChilliPharm/README.md

 # ChilliPharm
-Need latest chromre driver version to execute the test User TestRunner class to exectue all the tests
+Need latest chromre driver version to execute the test Use TestRunner class to exectue all the tests
 All tests are under Login.features file